-2. AFTER SCHOOL SUPERVISION
+2. AFTER-SCHOOL SUPERVISION

-The official start and end times for the Prep school are 06h45 and 16h00.
-At PEPPS, pupils are encouraged to make full use of their time.
+At PEPPS, pupils are encourage to make full use of their time.
 If pupils are on campus after school, they should be participating in one of the many formal activities offered.
+Pupils who are not gainfully occupied with a school activity should be collected at 13h45.
 They are allowed to support teams that are playing competitive fixtures, with permission.
-If pupils are not busy with one of those activities, they are required to report to the Outdoor Classroom supervision area at 13h50.
-Loitering on campus is discouraged.
-Pupils caught loitering around the campus may receive penalty points.
-Any pupil remaining on campus after 16h00 must be signed out from form Room 2 on Plot 1.
-Parents will be charged a fee of R100 per hour (or part thereof).
-The supervision lasts until 17h00, At this point, the pupil will be left in the care of the security guard on campus.
+Loittering on campus is discouraed.
+Pupils caught loitering around campus may be given penalty points.
+Any pupils still on campus after 14h10 must report to Room 7.